How to Avoid Data Loss on NAS D-Link DSN-2100-10 and Recover Deleted Files Quickly

 In summary, the caching policy of a NAS device like the D-Link DSN-2100-10 can impact data loss risks by introducing potential vulnerabilities during write caching, cache consistency, and RAID configuration.
 Proper configuration, including battery backup for write caching, cache consistency mechanisms, and appropriate RAID levels, can help mitigate these risks and ensure data integrity and protection.

-Although NAS DSN-2100-10 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DSN-2100-10 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view